Early Autism Project (EAP), Inc., offers the highest quality of

 and related disorders.
 EAP provides comprehensive services to children

-and their families in their homes, in EAP clinics and in schools
+and their families in their homes, in EAP clinics and in schools and on or near military bases throughout the country.

 EAP is a leading provider of Applied